 If your dad is the sort who prefers his leisure under bright blue skies, we’ve got some fun ideas.
 Up above, we noted that Pikes Peak is free for fathers.
 That means you and your dad have access to lakes for fishing, trails for hiking and multiple places to stop for a picnic.
 Snag him a hot and fresh donut at the summit for extra brownie (donut) points.
 Or perhaps you’d prefer to tackle some of the many beautiful hiking trails in Garden of the Gods, which has easy walks on paved paths and more difficult routes that overlook the formations and surrounding hillsides.
 Academy Riding Stables can take you along those same trails via horseback if your dad wants a unique way to explore the world-famous park.
 You can even buy dad a burger at the Garden of the Gods Trading Post when you’re done (don’t forget to score fudge for dad, too).
 If the Garden is too crowded, there are great trails at Red Rock Canyon Open Space that weave through the quarry and connect to more challenging, lengthier hikes.
 Right next to the space are breweries in Old Colorado City, Manitou Springs and downtown Colorado Springs to enjoy a post-hike beer with your pops.

 Adrenaline-Pumping Activities for Thrill-Seeking Patriarchs

 For the fathers who settled down, but never really “settled down” there are many heart-pumping activities to be found in the Pikes Peak region.
 Over at Cave of the Winds, there two exhilarating rides outside the cave tour (which is also rad), the Bat-a-Pult and the Terror-dactyl, both of which allow you to soar over the canyon side-by-side with your dad.
 A little further from Colorado Springs, you’ll find more thrills at the Royal Gorge Bridge and Park, which has the Skycoaster and the Cloudscraper ZipRider.
-For excitement that’s a bit closer to the ground, but not closer to sea level, Challenge Unlimited will send you and your dad up Pikes Peak in a van, then down Pikes Peak on a bicycle for 20 miles, and provide lunch, too.
+For excitement that’s a bit closer to the ground, but not closer to sea level, Challenge Unlimited will send you and your dad up Pikes Peak in a van, then down Pikes Peak on a bicycle for 20 miles.
 Last, but not least, on our fatherly thrill list, is a white water rafting trip with Echo Canyon River Expeditions.
 They have short trips, long trips, easy family floats and pulse-pounding adventures that are sure to create fun memories that your dad will love.
 Back here in Colorado Springs, Adventures Out West can also provide some heart-pumping fun with dad, from ziplining and Jeep tours to hot air balloon rides over the Pikes Peak region.

 Relaxing Fun for Chill-Chaser Padres

 If your pops is more of a sit-back-and-relax sort, we suggest you take a relaxing Sunday drive to Cripple Creek, where you can hop on the Cripple Creek and Victor Narrow Gauge Railroad.
 It’s a scenic journey through the mountains with great views and lots of family time and when you’re done, you can visit the Cripple Creek District Museum for a tour of historic buildings and artifacts.
 The Saturday before Father’s Day includes the Mustang car show we outlined above if he’s a car buff.
 The Flying W Chuckwagon is another easygoing, relaxing way to celebrate dad, with hearty food, cowboy songs and plenty of bad jokes … er, dad jokes.
 Closer to home, you can take a leisurely stroll through Manitou Springs, where you can wine and dine your dad in multiple local restaurants, play a few rounds of Skeeball at the arcade, sip from the many mineral springs and just, well, chill-ax.

-The Pikes Peak region is bursting with activities for fathers of all sorts.
+The Pikes Peak regions is bursting with activities for fathers of all sorts.
 Gather up the dads in your life and take them on an adventure this weekend!